Masters Energy Oil and Gas Ltd.: Diversification and subsidiaries

 As part of its commitment to supporting Nigeria’s energy needs, Masters Energy Group has grown to encompass over 20 subsidiaries across diverse sectors, such as power, EPC, and petrochemicals.
 Its ventures in aviation, shipping, and marine sectors provide tailored fuel supply and logistics solutions to clients both within Nigeria and internationally.
 The organization is also involved in community development and various corporate social responsibility (CSR) initiatives aimed at improving education, health care, and infrastructure in local communities.

 Infrastructure

 Masters Energy operates one of Nigeria’s largest petroleum storage facilities in Port Harcourt, which significantly enhances its large-scale importation and distribution capabilities.
 This facility, designed to meet Nigeria's growing energy demands and those of neighboring West African nations, is strategically positioned to streamline fuel distribution across the region.

 Leadership

-Founded by Uche Ogah; although Ogah stepped down to pursue other ventures, the company continues to thrive under the leadership of Barrister (Mrs.) Patience Dappa, who serves as the CEO and Group Managing Director.
+Founded by Uche Ogah; although Ogah stepped down to pursue other ventures, the company continues to thrive under the leadership of Dr. (Mrs.) Patience Dappa, who serves as the CEO and Group Managing Director.